Volcanism of the Mount Edziza volcanic complex: Desolation and Mess Lake lava fields

-The first cones to form in the Desolation Lava Field were Sleet Cone and Storm Cone, which are about 4 km apart and produced lava flows that travelled over glacial till.
+The first cones to form in the Desolation Lava Field were the Sleet and Storm cones, which are about 4 km apart and produced lava flows that travelled over glacial till.
 Later volcanism created the three Triplex Cones 3 km north of Storm Cone which issued a 12 km long series of lava flows extending northwesterly to near the south shore of Buckley Lake.
-Renewed eruptive activity formed Sidas Cone and Twin Cone 8 km apart, both of which are products of simultaneous lava fountaining from more than one vent.
+Renewed eruptive activity formed the Sidas and Twin cones 8 km apart, both of which are products of simultaneous lava fountaining from more than one vent.
 Lava flows from these cones travelled to the northwest and northeast, respectively.
-The subsequent eruption of Moraine Cone 10 km south of Sidas Cone produced a roughly 14 km long lava flow that travelled northeast into the Kakiddi Creek and Klastline River valleys; both streams were temporarily dammed by the lava flow.
-Eve Cone and Williams Cone were created 5 km apart by the latest Desolation Lava Field eruptions, which issued lava flows more than 10 km long that reached Buckley Lake and the Klastline River, respectively.
+Moraine Cone 10 km south of Sidas Cone was created by a subsequent eruption that issued a roughly 14 km long lava flow; this lava flow travelled northeast into the valleys of Kakiddi Creek and Klastline River where it temporarily dammed both streams.
+The latest eruptions in the Desolation Lava Field formed the Eve and Williams cones 5 km apart, which issued lava flows more than 10 km long that reached Buckley Lake and the Klastline River, respectively.
 Willow twigs preserved in ejecta from Williams Cone have yielded a radiocarbon date of 610 CE ± 150 years.

 The Mess Lake Lava Field northwest of the Spectrum Range issued from three cinder cones adjacent to the edge of the Mess Creek Escarpment.
 Lava flows from the two oldest cones travelled to the west and most likely cascaded down the escarpment into Mess Creek valley, but no evidence of this phenomenon has been found on or below the escarpment.
 The youngest cinder cone, The Ash Pit, formed at the south end of the Mess Lake Lava Field on the northern side of Nagha Creek.
 The Ash Pit eruption, which may be the most recent of the MEVC, issued mainly pyroclastic ejecta in the form of ash and cinders; much of this material was blown to the north-northeast by a strong, uniform wind during eruption and deposited onto the Kitsu Plateau.
 Some lava did, however, flow to the northwest through Nagha Creek valley towards Mess Lake in Mess Creek valley.